karlssberg/Motiv/README.md

 isNegative.Assertions; // ["the number is negative"]
 ```

-You are also not limited to string.
+You are also not limited to strings.
 You can equally supply any POCO object and it will be yielded when appropriate.
 ```csharp
 var isNegativeSpec = Spec
         .Build((int n) => n < 0)